Frequently Asked Questions (let me know if you have a question not addressed here.)

 The best way I can describe it is a little mini cramp in a muscle that impinges a nerve causing a localized highly intense pain in that area or referred to another area of the body via the nerve channel.
 They often feel like a bb or nodule.
-When one releases there is usualy a satisfying "woosh" of bloodflow or a small wince of pain followed by a huge relief.
+When one releases there is usually a satisfying "woosh" of blood flow or a small wince of pain followed by a huge relief.

 Do I have to be completely naked to receive massage?

 Absolutely not.
-A session can be done completely clothed or partially - I will work with you however is best for YOUR comofort level.
+A session can be done completely clothed or partially - I will work with you however is best for YOUR comfort level.

 How do I know a massage therapist/establishment is legit?